wordlift/docs/docs/agent-wordlift/tips.md

 - **Explore Use Cases:** Learn how different audiences, such as large organizations, editorial teams, and agencies, benefit from the WordLift AI SEO Agent's unique functionalities.
 Read our Use Cases.

-By following these steps and exploring the various features offered by the WordLift AI SEO Agent, you can effectively streamline your SEO workflow, generate data-driven insights, and create high-quality content that resonates with both users and search engines.
+By following these steps and exploring the various features offered by the WordLift AI SEO Agent, you can effectively **streamline your SEO workflow**, **generate data-driven insights**, and **create high-quality content** that resonates with both users and search engines.